maryletteroa/maryletteroa.github.io/_posts/2024-06-29-pydantic-validate-correct-quarantine.md

 ---

-Here's a demon on how `pydantic` can be used to validate, correct, and quarantine data.
+Here's a demo on how `pydantic` can be used to validate, correct, and quarantine data.

 Access the code and demo file [here](assets/code/2024-06-29-pydantic-validate-correct-quarantine).